XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/ModifyReservation.md

 ### Method Goals

-This message confirms a modification
+This message confirms a booking change